iotrvc/reset/README.md

 ## Setup WIFI & Reflash Photon

+USE LAPTOP OR COMPUTER TO PERFORM BELOW STEPS.
+DO NOT USE MOBILE DEVICES!

 If you have to move IOT Device you need to connect to new WIFI

 1. Open up Chrome web browser and go to [https://www.particle.io/](https://www.particle.io/)